cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task3.md

 		</g>
 ```

-The left bigarm and forearm of the robot is rotated by -45 degrees, their relative position is adjusted as well:
+The left big arm and forearm of the robot are rotated by -45 degrees, their relative position is adjusted as well:

 ```xml linenums="69" hl_lines="2 7 8"
 		<g transform="translate(90 -50)">